Deploying Smart Contracts

 }

-Run tests:
+}Run tests:

-2. Deploying Contracts and Checking Results
+forge test2.
+Deploying Contracts and Checking Results

 The following examples are based on MemeCore’s testnet, the Insectarium network.